Loneliness vs Solitude

 - I have negative facets just as I have many positive ones, I accept that.

-- I am mentally and emotionally faithful to myself and always I learn to say yes, and no when yes or no it is.
+- I am mentally and emotionally faithful to myself.
+I say yes, and can say No when yes or no it is.

 - I won’t let myself down, (pay particular attention here)